Cookie preferences

 What does your innovation look like in practice?

-APPLE Schools partners with underserved schools to cultivate environments that foster positive experiences, promoting healthy living among students.
-Our comprehensive approach integrates healthy choices seamlessly into school life and curricular activities, fostering a culture where making healthy choices is the norm for students, staff and families.
+APPLE Schools partners with underserved schools to intentionally embed healthy habits, lessons, and experiences into daily routines, the physical and social environment, and across the curriculum—creating a culture where making healthy choices is the norm for students, staff, and families.

-Collaborating closely with schools, we identify their unique health goals and develop tailored action plans.
-Through ongoing mentorship and provision of resources, including funding, we empower schools to prioritize student well-being.
-Students play a pivotal role in leading and participating in initiatives, ensuring their peers are actively engaged in the process.
+Collaborating closely with school communities, we identify unique health goals and develop tailored action plans.
+Through ongoing mentorship, professional development, funding and provision of best-practice resources, we empower schools to prioritize student well-being.
+Students play a pivotal role in leading and participating in initiatives, ensuring peers are actively engaged in the process.

-Our partnerships with the University of Alberta and University of Toronto ensure our approach is grounded in scientific research, validating our impact on health behaviours.
+Our partnerships with the Universities of Alberta and Toronto ensure our approach is grounded in scientific research and continually measured to show our ongoing impact on health behaviours.
+The evidence generated not only informs school communities of actions and outcomes, but also empowers them to drive meaningful change and sustain a culture of health.

 How has it been spreading?